Side Effects of Nuts during Pregnancy

 Side effects of eating almonds during pregnancy

-There is no scientific basis for multiple rumors and myths that consuming nuts during pregnancy may cause nut allergies to babies when they are born.
+There is no scientific basis for multiple rumours and myths that consuming nuts during pregnancy may cause nut allergies in babies when they are born.

-It would be best if you avoided them only when you have any Nuts allergy or almonds allergy.
+It would be best to avoid them only when you have any Nuts or almonds allergy.

-If you are inclined to be allergic to nuts or badam in general, please consult your doctor or gynecologists before adding them to your diet.
+If you are generally allergic to nuts or badam, please consult your doctor or gynaecologists before adding them to your diet.

 But if you are not allergic to them before pregnancy, you will not be allergic even during or after pregnancy.

-So, ensure to include a variety of nutrient-rich foods along with nuts in your diet, not just nuts.
+We must eat nuts in moderation and watch out for allergies.
+So, ensure to include a variety of nutrient-rich foods along with nuts in your diet.